jeenhyung/korailbot/README.md

 ----------

 you can also install manually:

-Get a Telegram bot authentication token [LINK](https://core.telegram.org/bots#6-botfather)
+First, you've to get a Telegram-bot authentication token [LINK](https://core.telegram.org/bots#6-botfather)

+And

     $ git clone git://github.com/jeenhyung/korailbot.git
     $ python bot.py TOKEN (Or, python3)